 Andrew’s Swiss Fondue

 - 1 garlic clove, halved

 Rub the inside of a cheese fondue pot or medium pot with the garlic clove.
 Combine the grated Gruyère and Emmentaler with the white wine, cornstarch and lemon juice, cook over moderate heat, stirring occasionally.
 When the cheeses begin to melt add the kirsch and a large pinch of pepper and nutmeg.
 Stir gently, until creamy and smooth, about 10 minutes; don’t overcook!

-Serve with good crusty bread and veggies of your choice (cauliflower and broccoli are excellent)
+Serve with good crusty bread and veggies of your choice (cauliflower,broccoli, and steamed fingerlings are excellent)